wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 Reload the page, and try it out.
 Hopefully, you will see that both buttons pop up an alert.

-The JQuery/Javascript code here, first selects the document object, and when it is ready, it executes the functions within its body, i.e.
+The JQuery/JavaScript code here, first selects the document object, and when it is ready, it executes the functions within its body, i.e.
 `$("#about-btn").click()`, which selects the element in the page with id equal to `about-btn`, and then it programatically assigns to the on click event, the `alert()` function.

-At first you might think that jQuery is rather cumbersome, as it requires us to include a lot more code to do the same thing.
-This may be true for a simple function like `alert()` but for more complex functions it is much cleaner, as the JQuery/Javascript code is maintained in a separate file (completely!!).
+At first you might think that JQuery is rather cumbersome, as it requires us to include a lot more code to do the same thing.
+This may be true for a simple function like `alert()` but for more complex functions it is much cleaner, as the JQuery/JavaScript code is maintained in a separate file (completely!!).
 This is because we assign the event handler at run-time rather than statically within the code.
-We achieve separation of concerns between the Jquery/Javascript code and the html code.
+We achieve separation of concerns between the JQuery/JavaScript code and the html code.

 T> ###Keep Them Separated
 T>
 T> [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) is a design principle which is good to keep in mind.
-In terms of web apps, the HTML is responsible for the page content, CSS is used to style the presentation of the content, while Javascript is responsible for how the user can interact with the content, and manipulating the content and style.
+In terms of web apps, the HTML is responsible for the page content, CSS is used to style the presentation of the content, while JavaScript is responsible for how the user can interact with the content, and manipulating the content and style.
 T>
 T> By keeping them separated, you will have cleaner code and you will reduce maintenance woes in the future.
 T>